MicrosoftDocs/azure-devops-docs/docs/report/dashboards/velocity-guidance.md

 While velocity provides a measure of a team's ability to deliver work, you shouldn't confuse it as a key performance indicator for the team.

 Velocity simply provides an aid to determine team capacity.
 Nothing more, nothing less.
 Asking a team to increase their velocity, basically asks them to accomplish more with the same resources.
-This request will mostly likely lead to "Story points inflation" and lead to less desirable outcomes.
+This request likely leads to "Story points inflation" and lead to less desirable outcomes.

 ## Next steps